City of Dreams Sri Lanka: Inauguration

 On 30 April 2024, John Keells Holdings announced that the company would be partnering with Melco Resorts & Entertainment of Hong Kong to operate the gaming facility of Cinnamon Life under a Melco's subsidiary.
 Melco will invest US$125 million to furnish the gaming space.
 As part of the agreement, the resort will be rebranded as City of Dreams Sri Lanka.
 Cinnamon Life at City of Dreams Sri Lanka was declared on 15 October 2024.
 On 2 August 2025, the resort was inaugurated and opened to the public.
 Melco is hoping to attract tourists and gamblers from neighboring India with the City of Dreams Sri Lanka.

 Resort

-The US$850 million investment will be the largest private investment in Sri Lanka and the resort will also include 427 apartments.
+The US$1.2 billion investment used to build the resort was the largest private investment in the resort and leisure industry in Sri Lanka.
+The resort will also include 427 apartments.
 The hotel consists of 800 rooms and twenty restaurants and bars including six specialty restaurants.
-A five-storied shopping mall will connect to the hotel and the resort is expected to be a hub for MICE tourism.
+A five-storied shopping mall connects to the hotel.